 Traditionally, removable dentures have served as the primary means of smile restoration in cases of significant tooth loss, particularly loss of all of the teeth on the upper and/or lower jaw.
-While the use of removable dentures is still commonplace today, Fioritto Family Dental is pleased to offer a technologically advanced alternative; implant supported dentures deliver greater comfort, confidence, and overall function.
+While the use of removable dentures is still commonplace today, Fioritto Family Dental is pleased to offer a technologically advanced alternative; implant supported permanent dentures that deliver greater comfort, confidence, and overall function.

 One of the biggest hurdles to overcome when acclimating to new dentures is the fact they can slip out of place when biting, chewing, laughing, or speaking.
 Over time, as jaw bone recedes following tooth loss, individuals may also experience some discomfort from slippage and chafing.
 Multiple adjustments may be necessary to address these issues.